verhas/javageci/ANNOTATIONS.md

 The Java generators works on source files that are some way noted for the generators.
-There are multiple ways to tell a generator that a Java source file nees its attention, One is add a Geci annotation.
+There are multiple ways to tell a generator that a Java source file needs its attention, One is adding a Geci annotation.
 It is usually `javax0.geci.annotations.Geci` but not neccessarily.
 As it is described in the documentation of the [configuration](CONFIGURATION.md)